-Upon closer inspection, there were also holes in many of the new rose buds as well as leaves chewed up.
-I have a Basjoo Banana plant next to the rose bushes and saw the tell-tale signs of damage on the leaves.
+I have a few Basjoo Banana plants next to knockout rose bushes in my back yard and saw the tell-tale signs of damage on the leaves.
 That kind of a spider web effect because they chew the leaves between the veins.
 Here’s a picture of 3 of them going at it.

 The next morning, the Japanese Beetle invasion was back and my roses were their breakfast buffet.
 If you have roses or a vegetable garden, you have probably had issues with Japanese Beetle damage at some point.

 As usual, I contacted our local County Extension Office for advice.
 And, as usual, I got a lot of interesting info.
 By the way, you can find your local County Extension office here.

 Japanese Beetles start as grubs in your lawn.
 They grow for 10 months, emerging as the beetle mostly in May June and July of the next year.

 I really don’t have the ambition or patience to invest the time & money needed for grub control.
 But I’m also not a huge fan of pesticides either.
 There are what's called beneficial nematodes.
 Microscopic organisms that feed on grubs in your yard & garden, as well as may other pests, including ants.
 Information & beneficial nematodes can be bought on Amazon.